Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacrawconversion.md

 *For Autoexecute mzML: This workflow will split your autoexecute data into individually labeled mzML files based on your plate map and well positions.*

-*For manual collection mzML: This workflow will re-name your mzML files based on your plate map and well positions*
+*For manual collection mzML: This workflow will re-name your mzML files based on your plate map and well positions.*

 i) Open the [idbac_split_maldi workflow](https://gnps2.org/workflowinput?workflowname=idbac_split_maldi_workflow)